rishabh3562/rishabh3562/README.md

 - 👀 I’m interested in Exploring new technologies
 - 🌱 I’m a sophomore

+-I can figure out anything you throw at me ,just give me some time.😎

 - 📫 How to reach me :
 - linkedin: https://www.linkedin.com/in/rishabh-dubey-6a9445224/